Louise Joy Brown: Where is the First IVF Baby Now?

 Netflix’s period drama film ‘Joy’ chronicles the efforts of three pioneers to invent the in vitro fertilization (IVF) procedure that paves the way for the birth of Louise Joy Brown.
 As the movie depicts, Robert Edwards, Jean Purdy, and Patrick Steptoe confronted and dealt with several challenges in conducting IVF experiments, which helped Lesley and John Brown have a baby after a long wait of nine years.
 Louise was then celebrated as the face of IVF across the world.
 Her photographs filled the cover pages of newspapers and magazines in various countries, inspiring millions to rely on the procedure to nurture a child!

-Louise Joy Brown Grew Up in Bristol With Her Family
+Louise Joy Brown Grew Up in a Loving Household in Bristol

 The attention Louise received as a child ended when she started attending school.
 Lesley and John were committed to giving her an ordinary childhood away from the spotlight.
 The family was part of a close-knit community in South Bristol, England, which also helped her to lead a peaceful life as a child.
 While growing up, Louise dealt with “very little bullying or name-calling,” which made her life easier.
 Even though she was special in many ways, this ordinary upbringing was integral to leading a grounded, calm life for many years.
 When she was four, she welcomed her sister, Natalie, to the world as the 40th IVF baby.